Am I drinking too much alcohol?

 - Thinking about alcohol a lot, and when you’ll next get a chance to drink

-- Becoming anxious when you can’t get access to drink
+- Becoming anxious when you can’t get access to drink or experiencing withdrawal symptoms

 - Thinking you need a drink to help deal with certain situations